 Performance Optimization Considerations

-For teams with very large monorepos or complex multi-repository architectures, scan performance depends on rule count and complexity, analysis depth (cross-file vs single-file), diff-aware scanning configuration, and runner resource allocation.
+For teams with very large monorepos or complex multi-repository architectures, scan performance depends on rule count and complexity, analysis depth, diff-aware scanning configuration, and runner resource allocation.

 Community Edition has limitations compared to Pro versions, including single-function analysis only versus cross-file dataflow in Pro.
-For enterprise security that requires SAST, SCA, and secrets scanning, the Semgrep AppSec Platform is strongly recommended, as it adds cross-file analysis capabilities critical for Assistant's context-aware remediation.
+For enterprise security requiring SAST, SCA, and secrets scanning, the Semgrep AppSec Platform adds the cross-file analysis that Multimodal's context-aware remediation depends on.

 7. Semgrep Memories for Organization-Specific Remediation

-Semgrep Memories converts manual security triage decisions into a permanent organizational context that automatically applies to future findings.
-This is the feature that separates Semgrep's approach from static rule-based SAST: every human decision is automated rather than remaining a one-time effort.
+Semgrep Memories convert manual security triage decisions into permanent organizational context that automatically applies to future findings.
+This feature separates Semgrep's approach from static, rule-based SAST: every human decision compounds into automation.

 How Memories Transform Organizational Knowledge into AI Context

-What stood out when working with Semgrep Assistant on a codebase with custom security libraries was the shift in remediation quality.
-Instead of generic "use parameterized queries" guidance, developers received instructions referencing the organization's specific SecureQueryBuilder class with correct import paths and usage patterns.
+What stood out when working with Semgrep on a codebase with custom security libraries was the shift in remediation quality.
+Where the platform had been producing generic "use parameterized queries" guidance, developers began receiving instructions referencing the organization's specific SecureQueryBuilder class with correct import paths and usage patterns.

-The mechanism operates through a persistent organizational context.
-A security team identifies a finding type that requires organization-specific remediation (e.g., use a custom sanitization library).
+The mechanism operates through persistent organizational context.
+A security team identifies a finding type that requires organization-specific remediation, such as a custom sanitization library.
 A security engineer creates a Memory specifying the custom guidance on a per-project or per-rule basis.
-All future findings matching that rule or project automatically receive tailored remediation instructions informed by the Memory.
-Memories are automatically suggested during triage and can be updated as organizational standards evolve.
+All future findings matching that rule or project receive tailored remediation instructions informed by the Memory.
+Memories are suggested automatically during triage and can be updated as organizational standards evolve.

-Per Semgrep's documentation, when you identify findings that are safe to ignore and provide reasoning for your actions, Semgrep Assistant can use this triage feedback to suggest memories that apply to future findings.
+According to Semgrep's documentation, when you identify findings that are safe to ignore and explain your actions, Semgrep can use that triage feedback to suggest memories for future findings.

 Practical Memory Examples

-- Custom Library Integration: Organizations can specify that remediation should reference internal security libraries rather than generic open-source alternatives, ensuring developers receive actionable guidance that works with existing infrastructure.
+- Custom Library Integration: Organizations can specify that remediation should reference internal security libraries, not generic open-source alternatives, ensuring developers receive actionable guidance that works with existing infrastructure.

 - Technology Stack Alignment: Memories can enforce technology-specific constraints.
-When generating remediation for SQL injection issues, organizations can specify that the SQL must be compatible with their specific database system (such as BigQuery).
-This ensures remediation suggestions respect the organization's infrastructure choices rather than offering generic fixes.
+When generating remediation for SQL injection issues, organizations can specify that the SQL must be compatible with their specific database system, such as BigQuery.
+Remediation suggestions then respect the organization's infrastructure choices.

 Impact on Triage Automation